ksgwxfan/hurdat2parser/README.md

 ```
 tracks				--> quantity of tracked systems (int)
 tracksTS			--> quantity of tracked systems that reached TS designation (inclusive of Hurricanes) (int)
-tracksTSstrength	--> quantity of storms that reached TS-strength (inclusive of hurricane strength storms) (int)
+tracksTSstrength	--> quantity of storms that reached TS-strength (inclusive of hurricane strength storms), regardless of status (int)
 tracksHS			--> quantity of tracked systems that reached HU designation (int)
-tracksHSstrength	--> quantity of storms that reached hurricane-strength (int)
+tracksHSstrength	--> quantity of storms that reached hurricane-strength, regardless of status (int)
 tracksMHU 			--> quantity of tracked systems that reached Major Hurricane strength (int)
 MHDP				--> Aggregated Major HDP for the season (float)
 HDP					--> Aggregated HDP for the season (float)